tamu-edu/ros_odrive/README.md

 ### Reboot ###

-We've added a custom ROS2 message called ControlPositionGain to take care of setting the Position gain via messages.
+We've added a custom ROS2 message called RebootMessage to reset the message via messages.

 It's structure is shown below: